-Repurchase Agreements

-A Fund may enter into repurchase arrangements.
+Repurchase Agreements: A Fund may enter into repurchase arrangements.
 Accordingly, the Fund will bear a risk of loss in the event that the other party to the transaction defaults on its obligation and the Fund is delayed or prevented from exercising its rights to dispose of the underlying securities.
 The Fund will, in particular, be subject to the risk of a possible decline in the value of the underlying securities during the period in which the Fund seeks to assert its right to them, the risk of incurring expenses associated with asserting those rights and the risk of losing all or a part of the income from the agreement.

-Securities lending Risk

-A Fund may lend its portfolio securities to broker-dealers and banks in order to generate additional income for that Fund.
+Securities Lending Risk: A Fund may lend its portfolio securities to broker-dealers and banks in order to generate additional income for that Fund.
 In the event of bankruptcy or other default of a borrower of portfolio securities a Fund could experience both delays in liquidating the loan collateral or recovering the loaned securities and losses.
 Such losses might include (a) possible declines in the value of the collateral or in the value of the securities loaned during the period which the Fund seeks to enforce its rights thereto, (b) possible diminished levels of income and lack of access to income during this period, and (c) expenses of enforcing its rights.
-In accordance with the provisions set out in the section of the Prospectus entitled "Collateral Policy", acceptable collateral may include, but is not limited to, cash, sovereign debt, equities, certificates of deposit and gilts.
+Details of acceptable collateral are listed in the Company's collateral policy.

 In accordance with the requirements of the Central Bank, the Directors and/or their duly appointed delegates will seek to employ a number of controls in order to manage the risk associated with its securities lending programme.
-In particular, loans must be collateralised at a minimum of 100%. of the market value of the loans - higher collateral amounts may be required depending on the type of collateral received and other loan characteristics.
+In particular, loans must be collateralised at a minimum of 100% of the market value of the loans - higher collateral amounts may be required depending on the type of collateral received and other loan characteristics.
 The Company's lending agents have also agreed to cover any collateral shortfalls in circumstances where a borrower defaults.
 The Directors and/or their duly appointed delegates will also monitor the creditworthiness of the borrowers.
 Although not a principal investment strategy, there are no limits specified in the Regulations in relation to the total amount of assets that a Fund may commit to securities lending activities.